mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 > Writing software these days involves asking the question "How many?" over and over again.
 There is one answer that's always wrong.

-You need to create and manage similar cloud infrastructure across many different AWS account/region combinations serving different logical environments, such as `dev`, `staging`, `prod`, etc.
+So, here we are: you need to create and manage similar cloud infrastructure across many different AWS account/region combinations serving different logical environments, such as `dev`, `staging`, `prod`, etc.